Shinjin-O

-The Shinjin-Ō (新人王, King of the New Stars) is a professional Go competition.
+The Shinjin-Ō (新人王, しんじんおうせん, King of the New Stars) is a professional Go competition.

 An annual Japanese tournament, it has been held continuously since 1976.

 Format

 The Shinjin-Ō tournament is organised by the Japanese Nihon Ki-in.
 The tournament started in 1976 and is only open to players under 7-Dan and below 30 years of age.
 It is a single knockout tournament.

 In 2006, the tournament was renamed the Shinjin-Ō U-25 (King of the New Stars U-25) and the age restriction was lowered to 25.
 The original thinking time was 4 hours but, along with the new age restriction, the time was shortened to 3 hours.
 The winner's purse is 2,000,000 yen.